ibm-cloud-docs/openwhisk/prep.md

 JavaScript functions can continue to run in a callback function even after a return.
 The JavaScript activation is asynchronous if the main function exits by returning a promise.
 In this case, the system assumes that the action is still running until the promise is fulfilled or rejected.
 JavaScript functions that run asynchronously can return the activation result after the `main` function returns by returning a promise in your action.
 {: shortdesc}

 Start by instantiating a new promise object and passing a callback function.
 The callback takes two arguments, resolve and reject, which are both functions.
 All your asynchronous code goes inside that callback.
-The action handler can have any name as long as it conforms to the conventional signature of accepting an object and returning an object (or a `Promise` of an object).
+The action handler can have any name that conforms to the conventional signature of accepting an object and returning an object (or a `Promise` of an object).

 In the following example, you can see how to fulfill a promise by calling the resolve function.